 Face coverings and community expectations

-Cloth face coverings and/or face shields are required anytime you are in the presence of others and anywhere you can’t maintain a 6-foot distance from someone – indoors or outdoors.
+Cloth face coverings are required indoors in all university buildings, and outdoors in the presence of others.
+Please review ISU's complete face covering policy.
 Campus buildings will have signage to remind you.
 It’s a good idea to keep a face covering handy at all times, and make sure to wear it correctly – over your mouth and nose.

 The Dean of Students Office, working with the Academic Continuity Workgroup, has developed a set of community expectations, which provides guidance for handling issues of non-compliance.
 Faculty and staff should contact their own supervisor when the situation involves another staff or faculty member.
 Modeling appropriate behavior and creating positive reinforcement are the best methods to encourage compliance.

 Accommodations for students concerned about their risk for COVID-19